setu4993/covid-mobility/README.md

 # COVID Movement Data

-I'm playing with the COVID-19 mobility data released by [Apple](https://www.apple.com/covid19/mobility).
+I'm playing with the COVID-19 [mobility data released by Apple](https://www.apple.com/covid19/mobility).

-I use:
+## Tools

 - `poetry`: To manage the project.
 - `pandas`: To play with the data.